mucximilian/memstats/README.md

 ##About

-Since March 2015, I keep track of my Memrise learning performance (this is my [Memrise profile](http://www.memrise.com/user/mucx)).
-Getting more diverse stats about my learning than the ones available on the profile page keeps me motivated.
-I can define new goals regularly, like aiming for the rise of a certain mean value.
+Since March 2015, I keep records of my Memrise learning performance (this is my [Memrise profile](http://www.memrise.com/user/mucx)).
+I figured out that getting more diverse stats about my learning than the ones available on the profile page keeps me motivated.
+I can aim for new goals regularly, like rising a certain mean value.
 For example, keeping the overall mean of points per day at a certain amount.

 A cron-job controlled PHP script obtains the raw learning data from the API and stores it into a MySQL database (__Note:__ The PHP script is not part of the repository).
 Using the quick export function of _PHPMyAdmin_, a CSV file can be created containing the following data: